livingstonlarus/livingstonlarus.github.io/otobotto/paper/6-human-in-the-loop-and-progressive-autonomy.md

 - We implement a **Decision Queue** for human reviews.
 Instead of interrupting humans with every minor question, agents queue up non-urgent decisions.
 For example, five minor UI text changes could be bundled into one human review request.
 The orchestrator optimizes these interactions (much like batching in an organization to avoid constantly bothering a manager with trivial approvals).

+  **Example Scenario**: During the development of a dashboard component, several UI refinements are identified in parallel:
+  1. Aligning buttons on the settings panel (cosmetic change)
+  2. Changing label text on three form fields for clarity
+  3. Adding hover tooltips to dashboard widgets
+  4. Adjusting spacing between table columns
+  5. Standardizing icon sizes across the interface

+  Rather than requesting human approval for each change individually (which would require five separate interactions), the system bundles these into a single review session with before/after screenshots.
+The human reviewer can approve all changes at once or selectively modify certain elements, significantly reducing interaction overhead while maintaining quality control.

+- The system implements sophisticated **Bundle Optimization** to intelligently group related decisions.
+This optimization operates across several dimensions:
+  - **Functional Grouping**: Changes affecting the same subsystem or feature are bundled together
+  - **Impact Assessment**: Changes with similar risk profiles are grouped
+  - **Expertise Matching**: Decisions are routed to humans with relevant domain knowledge
+  - **Temporal Alignment**: Non-critical decisions are accumulated until optimal interaction times (e.g., morning check-ins or scheduled review sessions)
+  - **Context Continuity**: Related changes are presented together with shared context to minimize cognitive load

-- The system classifies decisions by urgency.
+- The system classifies decisions by urgency and confidence.
 "High confidence & low impact" decisions are done autonomously by the orchestrator.
 "Medium" ones go into the batch queue for periodic human review.
 "Low confidence or high impact" issues trigger immediate human attention.
 This logic was illustrated in the design of our sequence diagram (Figure 6).

+  **Concrete Examples**:
+  - **High Confidence & Low Impact** (Autonomous): Adding standardized error handling to internal functions; updating documentation comments; refactoring for performance while maintaining identical behavior; adding unit tests that don't modify functionality
+  - **Medium Confidence/Impact** (Queued): UI layout changes; adding non-critical features; modifying database schemas in development environments; extending an existing API with new parameters
+  - **Low Confidence or High Impact** (Immediate Attention): Architecture changes; security-related modifications; changes to authentication flows; modifications to billing or payment systems; introducing new third-party dependencies; deployment to production environments

 Using this adaptive HITL strategy, the human operators can gradually shift from micro-managing the AI to overseeing it at a high level.
 Early on, they might be approving every merge; later, they might just review weekly reports or only critical changes.
 This builds trust: the human sees the AI making good decisions under supervision, and can measure its reliability before granting more autonomy.